-A relevant body must undertake an effective internal audit to evaluate the effectiveness of its risk management, control and governance processes, taking into account public sector internal auditing standards or guidance.
+A relevant body must undertake an effective internal audit to evaluate the effectiveness of its risk management, control and governance processes, taking in to account public sector internal auditing standards or guidance.

 - 6. The Consortium agreement details how the Consortium will operate in terms of finance, staffing, reporting and independence. - 7.
 Internal Audit is also governed by policies, procedures, rules and regulations established by the host Council.
 These include Financial Regulations, Conditions of Service, Codes of Conduct and Anti-Fraud and Corruption strategies. - 8.
-Where key services are to be provided to one of the partner Councils by other contractors or through a partnership, in order for internal audit to form an opinion on the risk management, governance and internal controls in place, a right of access to relevant information and documents should be included in contracts or agreements concerned.
+Where key services are to be provided to one of the partner Councils' by other contractors or through a partnership, in order for internal audit to form an opinion on the controls operating, a right of access to relevant information and documents should be included in contracts or agreements concerned.